shopware5/devdocs/source/developers-guide/backend-components/batch-processes/index.md

 </div>

 ### Preparation: PHP Controller
 Out goal is to extend the existing product listing with the batch process component.
 But before we start, you have to implement the basis to make it work.
-For this, you have implement the following methods in your PHP controller:
+For this, you have to implement the following methods in your PHP controller:

 ```php
 class Shopware_Controllers_Backend_SwagProduct extends Shopware_Controllers_Backend_Application